selwynpolit/d9book/book/bq.md

 ```

 {: .note }
-Also you can set up a `$batch` array with a title and a progress message with some variables that will get displayed.
+You can set up a `$batch` array with a title and a progress message with some variables that will get displayed.

-You specify a `finished` index, which identifies a function to call after the batch is finished processing, as in the example below.
+Specify a `finished` index, which identifies a function to call after the batch is finished processing, as in the example below.

 ```php
 'finished' => '\Drupal\batch_examples\Form\BatchForm::batchFinished',